 The city was surrounded by ramparts during the Roman period.
 Various remains are visible along the boulevards.

-The site of the Alyscamps
+The Alyscamps

-Of the immense Roman and medieval necropolis, there remains a romantic site composed of a Romanesque church, chapels and a walkway lined with sarcophagi created in the 18th century by the Friars Minor.
+Of the immense Roman and medieval necropolis, there remains a romantic site composed of a Romanesaue church, chapels and a walkway lined with sarcophagi created in the 18th century by the Friars Minor.